camptocamp/mooc-openlayers-project/README.md

 ### After the installation

-After having followed the above steps, you will create two files:
+After having followed the above steps, create two files:
 - `index.html` containing the HTML code, CSS styles, and the map container;
-- `index.js` containing the JavaScript code for your map.
+- `index.js` containing the JavaScript code for your mapping application.

 Once some code has been written in these files, you will be able to test you code by running:
    ```